Skeksis: skekAyuk

 Also known as the Gourmand and the counterpart to the urRu urAmaj the Cook, skekAyuk is a gluttonous Skeksis who uses his status as the court's gourmet expert to devise menus for the feasts, preferring strong flavors and living prey.
 He is occasionally seen alongside both skekEkt and skekShod, being hypocritical in belittling his fellow Skeksis.
 In Age of Resistance, he is the only Skeksis besides skekTek to understand that the Crystal's failures in giving energy for the Skeksis to take was due to their constant abuse.
 In the novel, both he and skekEkt are part of skekSo's faction and support skekSil before turning on him once he loses.
 In the film, he and skekShod ultimately support skekZok.
 When the Crystal was restored, skekAyuk was absorbed by urAmaj as they reverted into their original urSkek form AyukAmaj.

-In the film, he is performed by Louise Gold and voiced by Thick Wilson.
-In The Dark Crystal: Age of Resistance, he is performed again by Gold and voiced by Harvey Fierstein.
+In the film, skekAyuk is performed by Louise Gold and voiced by Thick Wilson.
+In The Dark Crystal: Age of Resistance, skekAyuk is performed again by Gold and voiced by Harvey Fierstein.

 skekEkt

-Also known as the Ornamentalist and the counterpart to the urRu urUtt the Weaver, skekEkt is the more effeminate of the Skeksis and wears elaborate clothing that reflects his vanity.
+Also known as the Ornamentalist and the counterpart to the urRu urUtt the Weaver, skekEkt is the more appearance-focused of the Skeksis and wears elaborate clothing that reflects his vanity.
 Despite possessing a genuine gift as a fashion designer, skekEkt is nonetheless described in The World of the Dark Crystal as an extremely vain and callous character who would gladly cause the death of countless animals for the sake of fabricating one cloak.
 According to skekSil's thoughts in The Dark Crystal novelization, skekEkt's uncharismatic depravity was considered excessive, even by the standards of the Skeksis, to the point where it would never command their obedience.
 He has the responsibility of giving the final say in the selection of experimental Podling slaves modified by skekTek for ritual choruses.
 He is occasionally seen alongside both skekOk and skekAyuk.
 Interestingly, skekOk and skekAyuk are loyal to skekSil like skekEkt (depending on the film and novel versions) before turning on him once he loses.
 When the Crystal was restored, skekEkt was absorbed by urUtt as they reverted into their original urSkek form EktUtt.

-In the film, he is performed and voiced by Brian Muehl.
-In The Dark Crystal: Age of Resistance, he is performed and voiced by Alice Dinnean.
+In the film, skekEkt is performed and voiced by Brian Muehl.
+In The Dark Crystal: Age of Resistance, skekEkt is performed and voiced by Alice Dinnean.